EMERGING ISSUES | AVIAN INFLUENZA | EVENTS | CONTACT

-UMASH has prepared this toolkit to help poultry farmers enhance prevention with biosecurity protocols, identify the signs and symptoms of HPAI in birds, and stay connected to additional resources from USDA – APHIS and state departments of agriculture.
+UMASH has prepared this toolkit to help poultry and dairy farmers enhance prevention with biosecurity protocols, identify the signs and symptoms of avian influenza in livestock, and stay connected to additional resources from CDC, USDA – APHIS and state departments of agriculture.

 UNDERSTAND AVIAN INFLUENZA

-Be informed by learning the facts, and latest information on avian influenza outbreaks.
+Be informed by learning the facts about H5N1 and HPAI, and latest information on avian influenza outbreaks.

 PRACTICE BIOSECURITY

-Be prepared with a biosecurity plan to help prevent the spread and protect your flock, herd, and workers.
+Be prepared with a biosecurity plan.
+These plans, along with proper PPE, can help prevent the spread and protect your flock, herd, and workers.

 VIEW RESOURCES

-Know the signs of disease and check your flock daily for signs of illness.
+Know the signs of disease and check your flock and herd daily for signs of illness.
+Workers should also self-monitor for symptoms of illness when working with sick or potentially infected animals.

 VIEW RESOURCES